Peierls transition

-A Peierls transition or Peierls distortion is a distortion of the periodic lattice of a one-dimensional crystal.
-Atomic positions oscillate, so that the perfect order of the 1-D crystal is broken.
-It is named after Rudolf Peierls.
+A Peierls distortion, named after Rudolf Peierls, is a distortion of the periodic lattice of a one-dimensional crystal which causes interatomic distances to alternate, breaking the perfect order of the 1-D crystal.
+The Peierls transition is a metal–insulator transition caused by this loss of perfect periodicity, typically occurring upon cooling below a characteristic transition temperature.
+The spin-Peierls transition is a related effect that occurs in quasi-1-D antiferromagnetic materials.

 Peierls' theorem

 Peierls' theorem states that a one-dimensional equally spaced chain with one electron per ion is unstable.

 The lowest Bloch band of an undistorted 1D lattice.

 The lowest Bloch bands of a distorted 1D lattice.
 Energy gaps appear in $ka=\pm \pi/2$ as a result of the Peierls' instability.

 This theorem was first espoused in the 1930s by Rudolf Peierls.
 It can be proven using a simple model of the potential for an electron in a 1-D crystal with lattice spacing $a$.
 The periodicity of the crystal creates energy band gaps in the $\epsilon-k$ diagram at the edge of the Brillouin zone $ka=\pm\pi$ (similar to the result of the Kronig–Penney model, which helps to explain the origin of band gaps in semiconductors).
 If the ions each contribute one electron, then the band will be half-filled, up to values of $ka=\pm \pi/2$ in the ground state.

 Peierls distortion of a 1-d periodic lattice.

 Imagine a lattice distortion where every other ion moves closer to one neighbor and further away from the other, the unfavourable energy of the long bond between ions is outweighed by the energy gain of the short bond.
 The period has just doubled from $a$ to $2a$.
 In essence, the proof relies on the fact that doubling the period would introduce new band gaps located at multiples of $ka=\pm \pi/2$; see the figure in the right.
 This would cause small energy savings, based on the distortion of the bands in the vicinity of the new gaps.
 Approaching $ka=\pm \pi/2$, the distortion due to the introduction of the new band gap will cause the electrons to be at a lower energy than they would be in the perfect crystal.
 Therefore, this lattice distortion becomes energetically favorable when the energy savings due to the new band gaps outweighs the elastic energy cost of rearranging the ions.
 Of course, this effect will be noticeable only when the electrons are arranged close to their ground state – in other words, thermal excitation should be minimized.
 Therefore, the Peierls transition should be seen at low temperature.
 This is the basic argument for the occurrence of the Peierls transition, sometimes called dimerization.